FE8Dev/FE8RProject/FE8_arsenals.md

 1-2 heavy axe that inflicts Frozen in the enemy.
 Its last version is also effective against Infantry units, also uses HP for damage and adds Kyle's Strength to Hit.

 ## Lance
 Heavy lance that is also effective against Armor and Horse units.
+Uses STR and CON for damage.
 Can't be countered at full HP.
 From its second version onwards, it also inflicts Rock Punctures on the enemy.
 Its last version is also effective against Shadow enemies.

 ### Earliest access

 Gets it in all T2.

 ## Sword
 A sword that causes the user to backdash and inflicts Rock Punctures on the enemy.
+Uses DEF and SKL for damage.
 Deals extra damage on Crit.
 Last form inflicts Frozen to the enemy.

 *It seems that it lost the backdash effect*